 First, make sure it is actually the booster and not; just the hose or check valve that is leaking.
 If it is the booster it is best to just replace it.

 - Fuel pressure regulators

 - Secondary air injection valves

 - Door locks

-The most common symptoms of a vacuum leak are rough/high idle, misfires and a check engine light.
+The most common symptoms of a vacuum leak are rough/high idle; misfires and a check engine light.
 Although vacuum leaks can be a pain, most of them are easily repairable.
-Periodically check your vacuum lines as over time they will start to get hard and brittle and start leaking.
+Periodically check your vacuum lines.
+Because, over time they will start to get hard and brittle and start leaking.